rjspencer/docs/theming.md

 StatusText
 :	the actual text of the status post

+## StoreItemList
+A listing of store items.

+## StoreItemView
+A view for an individual store item. *Meant to be used with {Page:StoreItemView}*

+### block:StoreItemView

+StoreItemUrl
+:	the URL for the store item

+StoreItemTitle
+:	the title of the store item

+StoreItemDescription
+:	the description of the store item *Can contain HTML code*

+StoreItemPrice
+:	the price of the store item

+StoreItemId
+:	the ID for the store item

 ## TagList
 A listing of tags for the current content item